michauhl/RBPBench/README.md

 ### Conda package installation

-RBPBench is available as a Conda package, which makes installing a breeze.
+RBPBench is available as a Conda package, which makes installing it a breeze.
 We simply create a Conda environment and install RBPBench inside the environment:

 ```